 Basic economics of trade says that some efficient and clean hydrocarbon exploitation in one context may be a relatively eco-nomical way of reducing or displacing our overall carbon footprint.
 Life’s complicated.
 The cosmos is THE most complex system.

 Shale Depth : Good understanding of the geology is key to any safe extraction of natural resources.
 Reservoirs exist at many different depths in different relations to areas of population.
 We need to get cause and effect the right way round in the UK fracking examples.
 The deeper examples proposed are precisely to keep the risks furthest from land, water and populations.
+Any many similar reservoir depletion geological effects from mineral and hydrocarbon extraction have nothing to do with fracking – ask Dutch State Mines in Holland.

 Nuclear : (I’m for modern intrinsically-safe, smaller-scale modular, nuclear options.
 Economically and politically, the existing industry is crippled by the massive investments and timescales involved IMHO.
 Much more to be said.)